Wells Fargo Card International Fees [2024]

 Wells Fargo offers a range of debit cards you can link to checking and other accounts for day to day use, and credit cards which have features and benefits designed to suit different customer needs.

 In this guide we’ll take a look at the fees you’ll run into when you use a Wells Fargo card internationally – either when you travel or when you’re shopping online with a retailer based overseas.
-We’ll cover the fees, limits, exchange rates, and we’ll also provide some alternatives like Wise and Revolut that could offer better debit card options with low transaction fees and better exchange rates.
+We’ll cover the fees, limits, exchange rates, and we’ll also provide some alternatives like Wise and Revolut that could offer better travel card options with low transaction fees and better exchange rates.

 Go to WiseGo to Revolut